2021 Limited Late Model Rules

 F. Minimum Tire Pressures for all inspection purposes are fifteen (15) psi for both left side tires and twenty five (25) psi for both right side tires.
-Air may be added to the tires to achieve only the minimum tire pressures during inspections, per a track provided tire pressure gauge.
+Air may be added to the tires to achieve only the minimum tire pressures during inspections, per an SMS provided tire pressure gauge.

 A. The Hamm’s Welding front frame section (# TBD) may be installed from the front edge of the front spring pocket forward that incorporates the correct OEM steering box, idler arm and sway bar mounting locations.
 The front frame horns may be replaced with 2”x 3” .083” square tubing from the forward most 1/2” measuring hole to the front bumper.
 No other part of front frame rails can be replaced with tubing.

 B. The front cross member must remain stock.
 The raised portion of the front cross member may be replaced with steel flat stock welded in flush with the rest of the cross member, maintaining a minimum two inch (2”) thickness of the stock cross member for oil pan clearance only.

 C. Rear frame rails may be replaced with 2”x 3” .083” magnetic steel square tubing from the rear edge of stock upper crossmember back, only if following stock configuration height, width, and length.
 Optionally the replacement rear frame rails may extend parallel rearward maintaining a minimum width of the stock frame rails width at rear most edge of the upper crossmember.
 The rear crossmember must be installed and be in the Stock OEM location.

 D. No offset or shortening of frame rails.

 E. Frames must measure within a ¼ inch of all factory specifications for year, make, and model used.
 All measuring cups or holes must remain unaltered.